TIMIO Player review: screen-free audio for toddlers (vs Yoto and Toniebox)

 If we put the TIMIO purely side by side with the competition on price and function, the comparison is pretty straightforward.
 For around €79 you buy the Starter Kit with 5 discs.
 An expansion set of 5 new discs then costs about €20.
 If you want all the expansions, you can own the complete library for €179.

 Compared to the Toniebox (where you keep buying individual figures at €15-€20 each and quickly spend hundreds of euros) this is budget-friendly.
 The Yoto is again somewhat cheaper in content costs if you make many cards yourself, but costs you a lot of time to build a good selection.
 The big downside of the TIMIO, however, is that it is a fully closed system.
 You cannot load your own MP3 files, record your own fairy tales, or program your own playlists.
 It lacks the flexibility to grow with an older child over the years.
-The TIMIO is an absolute recommendation as basic toy from a young age, but if you only start at 2.5 or 3 years old, the Yoto is smarter for the long term because of TIMIO’s closed system.
+The TIMIO is an absolute recommendation as basic toy from a young age, but if you only start at 2.5 years old, the Yoto is smarter for the long term because of TIMIO’s closed system.

 In the starter set you get Farm Animals, Classical Music, Vehicles, Lullabies, Bedtime Stories.
 I would use the lullabies more for a young toddler; during independent play this disc does not stay on long.